 Through tools like the Disaster Response Emergency Fund (DREF) and Emergency Appeals, where appropriate, IFRC provides financial support to the National Society for rapid intervention in disaster and crisis in the country.

-Builds surge capacity of The Gambia Red Cross Society.
+Builds surge capacity of The Gambia Red Cross Society on Disaster and Crisis Management.

 Health and wellbeing